-Kicking 2019 off on a cultural high note, Lin-Manuel Miranda is bringing his groundbreaking Broadway musical Hamilton to San Juan from January 8-27 in an effort to raise millions for hurricane relief.
+Kicking 2019 off on a cultural high note, Lin-Manuel Miranda brought his groundbreaking Broadway musical Hamilton to the island January 8-27 in an effort to raise millions for hurricane relief.

 Miranda is a native New Yorker whose parents are from Puerto Rico, and he spent his summers on the island with his grandmother when he was growing up and still travels back regularly.

 Miranda, who has been a huge advocate of helping the island rebuild after the hurricane, reprised his role as Alexander Hamilton for the sold-out 24-performance run at Centro de Bellas Artes in San Juan, with all proceeds benefitting the new Flamboyan Arts Fund.

 With the belief that “in the time of social and economic change following Hurricane Maria, the arts can build hope, stimulate the economy and enrich people’s souls,” the fund is dedicated to all facets of the arts community in Puerto Rico, including music, theater, visual arts, dance, literature and youth arts education.

 To create the limited-term arts fund, Miranda, his family and Hamilton partnered with the Flamboyan Foundation, a nonprofit that works to ensure every child in Puerto Rico and the U.S. mainland receives an outstanding education.

 Groups can help support the arts on the island by checking out some of the grant recipients of the Flamboyan Arts Fund.